risawitama/verbose-potato/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.